danielBCN/crucial-dso/README.md

 />
 ```

+All the servers set up with the previous configuration will automatically form a cluster.

-To run in EC2, launch the server with this argument:
+To run in EC2, launch the server with this argument on each VM:

 ```bash
 ./server.sh -ec2
 ```

+With this argument, the script automatically binds the DSO server to the public IP address.

 If the Crucial DSO cluster is inside a VPC, run the following command instead: